stashed/docs/docs/addons/redis/customization/index.md

 ## Customizing Restore Process

-Stash also uses `mysql` during the restore process.
+Stash uses `redis-cli` during the restore process.
 In this section, we are going to show how you can pass arguments to the restore process, restore a specific snapshot, run restore job as a specific user, etc.

 ### Passing arguments to the restore process

 Similar to the backup process, you can pass arguments to the restore process through the `args` params under `task.params` section.
-This example will restore data from database `testdb` only.
+Here, we have passed `--pipe-timeout` argument to the `redis-cli`.

 ```yaml
 apiVersion: stash.appscode.com/v1beta1